The flagship Planet Ruler experience - accessible science with everyday tools.

 For more consistent results across multiple photos:

-# Gradient-field detection (no manual clicking)
+# Gradient-field optimization (no manual clicking, no detect_limb needed)

 resolution_stages='auto',